ava-labs/avalanche-docs/docs/subnets/create-a-vm-blobvm.md

 ## Introduction

-In this tutorial, we will learn all about how we can build a virtual machine by referencing [the BlobVM](https://github.com/ava-labs/blobvm).
-It's a Virtual Machine that can be used to instantiate key-value blockchains for storing files like images, videos, etc. in an efficient way.
+In this tutorial, we'll walk through how to build a virtual machine by referencing [the BlobVM](https://github.com/ava-labs/blobvm).
+The BlobVM is a virtual machine that can be used to implement a decentralized key-value store.

-Blobs are small chunks of data.
-In BlobVM, we divide a file into small blobs and store them as key-value pairs.
-The key of these small file chunks are linked together as the children of the root.
-This tree is also stored as JSON against the root's key.
+A blob (shorthand for "binary large object") is an arbitrary piece of data.
+BlobVM stores a key-value pair by breaking it apart into multiple chunks stored with their hashes as their keys in the blockchain.
+A root key-value pair has references to these chunks for lookups.
+By default, the maximum chunk size is set to 200 KiB.

 ## Prerequisites